Glisten/The_Project/Collaborating-Like-a-Hacker.markdown

 Collaborating Like a Hacker
 ===========================

 Github provides great collaboration tools.
 You can do a lot of great things without ever touching a command line, or git (or even knowing what git is).
 Below we describe some very basic workflows.
 There is a lot more great help available at [help.github.com](https://help.github.com/) -- especially the [Bootcamp](https://help.github.com/categories/54/articles) and [Collaborating](https://help.github.com/categories/63/articles) sections.
+Note that many of these help articles _do_ expect you to use git on the command line.
+But for simple workflows, you should not have to.

 Create a Document from Scratch
 ------------------------------